josh-hm/grab_contacts_from_gmaps/README.md

-The Google API key is free and will give you a fair number of free calls per day, such that you should be able to grab many contacts from a given state (or all from a given zipode) for various types of establishments.
+The Google API key is free and will give you a fair number of free calls per day, such that you should be able to grab many contacts from a given state (or all from a given zipcode) for various types of establishments.

 In this repo, I have also included a state--zipcode CSV that will